rontarrant/gtkDcoding/docs/_posts/2019-07-16-0053-mvc-vi-image-combobox.md

 } // this()
 ```

 The first thing I’ll point out is the array we’re passing to `super()`.
 See that `Pixbuf.getType()` argument?
-It needs a bit of explanation, so here goes…
+It needs a bit of explanation, so here goes...

 ### Non-GTypes